Fr. Alfredo Monacelli

 “I am the way; I am truth and life.”
 [John 14:6]

-This teaching of Jesus grounds the pastor of two parishes, St. Joseph the Worker and Sacred Heart in Saanich, in his Catholic faith and his mission.
+This teaching of Jesus grounds the pastor of our parish, St. Joseph the Worker, in his Catholic faith and his mission.
 Truth, he says, is an experience of life . . . to be attentive to the reality of His presence.

 Alfredo Monacelli was born to Franco and Malvina Monacelli in 1967 in Varese, a northern Italian city, near Milan.